 Mattala Rajapaksa International Airport Initiatives

 Mattala Rajapaksa International Airport, located in Hambantota, has also implemented sustainability initiatives to reduce its environmental impact.
-The airport has installed a 500 kW solar power plant, which generates clean energy and reduces the airport’s carbon emissions.
+The airport has set up a 500 kW solar power plant.
+This plant makes clean energy and lowers the airport’s carbon emissions.
 It has also implemented a waste management system that includes recycling and composting, reducing waste sent to landfills.

 The airport has installed low-flow fixtures and implemented rainwater harvesting systems to reduce water consumption.
 In addition, it has implemented energy-efficient lighting and HVAC systems to reduce energy consumption.